Catholic Boy Scouts of Ireland and Catholic Scouts of Ireland.

 The meaning of the C.B.S.I.
 Cross is described in the 1964 edition of The Scouting Trail as:

 Measures 60mm across.
-The Star badge is probably the longest running badge issued by the C.B.S.I., if was first introduced in 1930 and was used in various designs up to 2004.
+The Star badge is probably the longest running badge issued by the C.B.S.I., if was first introduced before 1928 and was used in various designs up to 2004.
 The text on the badge reads Ar Son Na hEireann which translates as For Ireland.
 I am told that the Ar Son Na hEireann version was first issued in 1938 when, with the introduction of the Irish Constitution, the name of the Country changed from The Irish Free State to Ireland.
 The badge is made of felt with a black felt backing.

 Catholic Boy Scouts of Ireland C.B.S.I.
 Star Scout Badge.
 Worn on the left sleeve of the uniform shirt.
 In order to be awarded the Star Scout badge a Scout had to show a satisfactory record of service as a First Class Scout for at least 6 months and earned at least 10 merit badges, at least one from each Merit Badge Section (see merit badges).
 The Star Scout Badge would replace the First Class Scout Badge on the uniform, the 2 badges would not be worn at the same time.